• Skip to main content

 • While potatoes are cooking, place bacon pieces in a large skillet and cook over medium heat until crispy.
 Remove and place on a paper towel-lined plate to drain the extra bacon grease.
 Leave bacon drippings in the pan, which will become the warm dressing.

 • Chop green onions and add to drippings in the skillet.
-Saute for about 30 seconds, then add vinegar, sugar, mustard, pepper, and minced garlic.
+Saute for about 30 seconds, then add sugar, vinegar, mustard, pepper, and minced garlic.
 Add parsley and dill.
 Stir to combine, and turn the heat off the pan.
 Set aside.

 • Drain potatoes well.
 Add hot potatoes to the skillet and carefully stir to combine.
 Add most of the bacon pieces, reserving a tablespoon or two for garnish, and toss again.
 Add salt and pepper for taste, if needed.